flaseen/yolo/README.md

  ### Go ahead and add a product (note that the price field only takes a numeric input)

-# Docker Compose
+# Containerizing the App using Docker
  1. Clone the repository

  2. Ensure that you have docker installed

- ## To run all the services at once you can use
+ ## Running all the services at once
     `docker-compose up`

    All the containers will be up and running

- ##   To access the fronted
+ ##   To access the front-end
     'http://localhost:3000/'
-   Use this link to access the fronted.
+   Use this link to access the front-end application.
-  ## sample fronted image
+  ## sample App screenshots

    ![alt text](yolo.png)
    ![alt text](yolo-2.png)